jackk4/onlyfans-scraper/README.md

 ## Usage

-Whenever you want to run the program, you need to navigate to the project directory and type `sh run.sh`
+Navigate to the project directory and use:
+'''
+python -m onlyfans_scraper.scraper [OPTIONS]
+'''
+Use the option `-h` or `--help` to view all available options.

 That's it.
 It's that simple.

 Once the program launches, all you need to do is follow the on-screen directions.
 The first time you run it, it will ask you to fill out your `auth.json` file (directions for that in the section above).

 You will need to use your arrow keys to select an option: